 - Develop a Code of Conduct for its suppliers to adhere to – to reflect the core ethical principles shares by DFIN and its business.

-- Due Diligence: In our assessment of risk we will consider the nature of the risk, severity of the risk, the level of influence a business may have over its own supply base and the level of influence which may be interpreted that DFIN may have over that supplier.
+- Due Diligence: In our assessment we will consider the nature of the risk, severity of the risk, the level of influence a business may have over its own supply base and the level of influence which may be interpreted that DFIN may have over that supplier.

 - Self Assessment: Through our internal assessment, we are looking at varied ways to assess risk through specific country risks, sector risks, transaction risks and business partnership risks.

-- Contractual Review: DFIN has reviewed its contractual documentation in order to fully understand its process of identifying and stopping any Modern Slavery and Related Human Rights Issues, giving particular consideration to where applicable:
+- Contractual Review: DFIN has reviewed its contractual documentation in order to fully understand its process of identifying and stopping any Modern Slavery and Related Human Rights Abuses, giving particular consideration to where applicable: